Image Ordered

 Description

 This pencil and watercolour drawing made by the Bernese architect and draughtsman Theodor Zeerleder (1820–1868) depicts an interior in Cairo with stucco and glass windows.
 It represents a reception room (qāʿa) in a private residence.
 The viewer's gaze is directed towards an oriel with a wooden lattice (mashrabiyya) and above it a row of seven stucco and glass windows.
-In the centre, there is a window with a geometric ornament; the other six windows feature the motif of stylized flowers disposed symmetrically in a vase (Stiftung Schloss Oberhofen 2015, p.
-54, cat. no. 5; Bäbler/Bätschmann 2006, p.
+In the centre, there is a window with a geometric ornament; the other six windows feature the motif of stylized flowers disposed symmetrically in a vase (Stiftung Schloss Oberhofen, 2015, p.
+54, cat. no. 5; Bäbler/Bätschmann, 2006, p.
 122, fig. 50).

 Iconclass Code